 - Economic wellbeing, exploring money and career and aspirations

-Designed as a spiral curriculum, the five key areas are revisiting yearly to ensure that each time the area is covered and revisited, the learning is at a greater depth to build on prior understanding and knowledge.
-Lessons within a key area are also progressive, building upon one another so that our children are able to confidently and sensitively share their their thoughts and opinions on relevant issues, demonstrating ever deeper understanding.
+The five core areas are reviewed annually as part of a spiral curriculum to ensure that each time the area is taught, learning is more in-depth in order to build on earlier understanding and knowledge.
+Lessons within a key area are also progressive, building upon one another so that our children are able to confidently and sensitively share their thoughts and opinions on relevant issues, demonstrating ever deeper understanding.